-&lt;sup>10CTMT 2336 and RADR 2340 may be taken face-to-face or via online instruction through Galveston College.
+CTMT 2336 and RADR 2340 may be taken face-to-face or via online instruction through Galveston College.

-&lt;sup>11CTMT 2460 and 2461 Clinical (CT) must be completed through Galveston College in order to receive a certificate in CT.
+CTMT 2460 and 2461 Clinical (CT) must be completed through Galveston College in order to receive a certificate in CT.
 With completion of CTMT 2460 and 2461, you will be able to sit for the ARRT CT registry.